Koobideh kabob is a Persian recipe featuring skewers of juicy ground lamb, beef, and onion. Make grilled meat skewers for a quick, easy meal!

-This type of kabob hails from Persia and is pronounced koo-bi-day.
+This type of kabab hails is very popular in Persian cuisine, and the name is pronounced koo-bi-day.

-It’s made from ground lamb, beef, or chicken and is often mixed with different spices, fresh chopped parsley, and onions.
+It’s made from a mixture of ground lamb, beef, or chicken and is often mixed with different spices, fresh chopped parsley, and onions.

 With lovely caramelization and charred flavor from the grill, these meat skewers are sure to become a new favorite.